ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 ## Writing a Function

-The following Ballerina code gives an example on how to expose a simlpe echo function in AWS Lambda.
+The following Ballerina code gives an example on how to expose a simple echo function in AWS Lambda.

 ```ballerina
 import ballerina/log;